denoland/std/utils/concat/issues.md

 If I run `concat . ../../reasoner/PROJECT_MAP_INSTRUCTIONS.md` then it does not pull in everything recursively from . however seems to be shell globbing again

+Should supply a file system overview in the concat, optionally